bykof/stateful/README.md

 *Keep in mind that `AllStates` creates a lot of complexity and maybe a missbehavior.
 So use it only if you are knowing what you are doing*

+## Examples

+Have a look at the examples: [src/examples](https://github.com/bykof/stateful/tree/master/src/examples)

 ## Run tests